 A number of European jewelers became famous for their close copies.

 One of the most important working in the archaeological style and using antique gold work techniques of Granulation was Fortunato Pio Castellani (1793-1865) followed by his two sons, Alessandro (1824-83) and Augusto (1929-1914).
 Casellani's work was inspired by Etruscan and Greek originals.
 They kept up to date with the new archaeological discoveries and were able to amass a great collection of Etruscan, Greek and Roman gold work.

 Their knowledge of ancient jewelry won them international reputation.
 Castellani of Rome had shops in London and Paris.

 Ancient goldwork was often heavily embossed with details in intricate gold filigree and fine granules.
 And although Castellani did not achieve an exact replication of the Etruscan technique he achieved a pretty close match using solder.

-Antique jewelry investors can identify ancient 'archeological style' jewelry often by the antique gold work on it's surface.
+Antique Jewelry Investors can identify ancient 'archeological style' by the antique gold work applied to the surface.